mdsimon2/RPi-CamillaDSP/README.md

 The tutorial is divided in to 4 parts, Part 1 talks through CamillaDSP background, Part 2 covers initial CamillaDSP setup, Part 3 documents specific CamillaDSP configuration files for various multichannel DACs and Part 4 talks covers advanced topics such as the GUI, displays, IR receivers, trigger output options and cases.

-This thread started from the ASR Open Source Streamer thread.
-I would like to thank everyone that participated in that thread as it pushed me to explore computer-based DSP.
-As this thread is more about how to use CamillaDSP rather than how to build a streamer (although that will also be covered!)
-I decided it was better to start a new thread.

 I am not a programmer or DSP expert, my primary motivation is finding better ways to implement DIY active speakers.
 If you see a better way of doing something or want further explanation please speak up!
 These instructions have been developed as I learned how to implement CamillaDSP and found better ways to set it up but I am always learning.

-As of 10/20/2022 I am now linking old versions of this tutorial in zip form with all screenshots and attachments to this post for future reference.
-I only plan to save the old versions when there are major revisions.
-In general I am attempting to maintain the existing step numbering to ensure that the discussion makes sense for updated versions of the tutorial.
-I am also switching to more generic username / hostname nomenclature instead of the previous michael3 / raspberrypi3 examples.
+Prior to GitHub, I archived older versions of the tutorial at the links below.

 Old Versions
 10/20/2022 Archive
 12/12/2023 Archive

+Similarly, revision log prior to GitHub is shown below.

 Revision Log
-01/18/2022: Fixed error with quotation mark in squeezelite configuration instructions.
+-01/18/2022: Fixed error with quotation mark in squeezelite configuration instructions.
-01/19/2022: Added 1 dB attenuation to all output channels of Okto configuration to avoid digital clipping.
+-01/19/2022: Added 1 dB attenuation to all output channels of Okto configuration to avoid digital clipping.
 Added further discussion about digital clipping when using downstream volume control.
 Added dates to configuration files.
-01/20/2022: Revised instructions for ALSA loopback to run sudo apt install linux-modules-extra-raspi instead of sudo apt install linux-modules-extra-$(uname -r).
+-01/20/2022: Revised instructions for ALSA loopback to run sudo apt install linux-modules-extra-raspi instead of sudo apt install linux-modules-extra-$(uname -r).
 This should allow the loopback to persist through kernel updates without running any additional commands.
-01/26/2022: Added brief notes on specific micro SD card models.
+-01/26/2022: Added brief notes on specific micro SD card models.
-01/27/2022: Small editorial changes, thanks @Wirrunna for the feedback.
+-01/27/2022: Small editorial changes, thanks @Wirrunna for the feedback.
-02/01/2022: Updated case pictures to match attached drawings.
+-02/01/2022: Updated case pictures to match attached drawings.
-03/29/2022: Updated following:
+-03/29/2022: Updated following:
-+Added more detail on how to install and use WSL +Added guidance on how to copy / paste in to terminal +Added guidance on how to use scp to copy files to RPi +Added steps for starting camilladsp and camillagui from terminal before implementing service +Added logging to camilladsp service
+*Added more detail on how to install and use WSL *Added guidance on how to copy / paste in to terminal *Added guidance on how to use scp to copy files to RPi *Added steps for starting camilladsp and camillagui from terminal before implementing service *Added logging to camilladsp service
-+Updated flirc.py and oled.py with source switching functionality +Added video of display
+*Updated flirc.py and oled.py with source switching functionality *Added video of display
 03/31/2022: Moved ALSA Loopback installation step sooner.
 04/10/2022: Added instructions to implement bluetooth using bluez-alsa.
 04/26/2022: Minor updates for use with Ubuntu Server 22.04 64 bit.